soffes/blog/published/2008-12-06-fun-unicode-domains/fun-unicode-domains.markdown

 ---
-title: Fun Unicode Domains
+tags:
+- development
-categories: development web
+- web
 ---

+# Fun Unicode Domains

 So recently I registered a few fun unicode domains.
 I think [http://♹.com/](http://xn--06h.com/) is my favorite that I registered.
 It took me awhile to figure out how to do it.
 I saw [http://☃.net/](http://xn--n3h.net/) on [iTod's twitter](http://twitter.com/iTod/status/1038641895) and it made me really want to figure out how to do it.